Sinusitis and ear infections

 Please ensure that a staff member is in attendance when you use the chamber.

 After using the steam room, massage your skin upwards towards the heart with a loofah and take a cool or luke warm shower.

 Please remove your shoes and costume jewelry outside the chamber.

 Please switch off and leave your mobile phone in your room.

-The salt air & steam can corrode & seriously damage your, watch, jewelry and phone.
-Please remove them before entering the steam room.
+The salt air can corrode & seriously damage your jewelry and phone.

 Chamber Timings from 8:00 am to 8.45 am and from 4.15 p.m to 5 .p.m.